guildai/guild.ai/pages/docs/start.md

 ## Run Bayesian optimization

 You've seen Guild's ability to run a script and capture results for comparison.
-This is Guild's core functionality, but it only starts there.
-In this step you'll use Guild to automate a common practice: hyperparameter optimization.
+In this step you'll use Guild to automate a common
+practice: *hyperparameter optimization*.

-Our mock training script takes two (rather contrived) hyperparameters:
+Our mock training script takes two (slightly contrived)
-*x* and *noise*.
+hyperparameters: *x* and *noise*.
 Let's try to find a value for *x* that minimize *loss*.

 Because we're using a simple function to simulate a training operation, we can plot the relationship between *x* and *loss* for a